Sakura Laurel: 1996: five-year-old season

-6 years old (1997)
+1997: six-year-old season

-Sakura Laurel did not started well in the new year as he was injured on the fetlock part again during the off season.
+Sakura Laurel did not start well in the new year as he was injured on the fetlock part again during the off season.
 He was supposed to be a part of Prix de l'Arc de Triomphe squad that year but the injury dismissed him.
 He was rested until the Tenno Sho Spring.
-As usual, he sticked in the middle of the pack from the start of the race and changed her gear in the third corner.
+As usual, he stuck in the middle of the pack from the start of the race and changed her gear in the third corner.
 The three horse battle in previous Arima Kinen happened again but this time it was Mayano Top Gun who managed to pull out the victory.
 This result convinced the owner to sent her for Arc expedition in France.
 He was put on Prix Foy as a warmup for the Arc but even with Yutaka Take on the helm, he finished last in that race.
-Take immediately dismount after the race and a detailed examination the following day, September 15, revealed a partial rupture of the right front flexor tendon.
+Take immediately dismounted after the race and a detailed examination the following day, September 15, revealed a partial rupture of the right front flexor tendon.
 This injury forced him to retire immediately.
 His retirement ceremony was held in Nakayama after he returned on December 20.